linhhnbkdn/li-cv/README.md

 ### **PARCEL PERFORM TECH HUB VIETNAM**

 _Backend Engineer_ — **Sep 2021 – Jan 2022**
-Provider of end-to-end data and delivery experience platforms for e-commerce businesses.
+Provider of data and delivery experience platforms for e-commerce businesses.
 **Responsibilities**:

-- Monitoring infrastructure for services.
+- Designed and developed microservices for notifications and authentication using JWT and OAuth2.
-- Designing and developing microservices for notifications.
+- Utilized Kafka for message brokering and Celery for handling asynchronous tasks.
-- Upgrading JWT authentication for services.
+- Worked with the team to ensure service optimization and ensure high availability.
-- Maintaining and fixing bugs.
+- Collaborated in an Agile environment, participating in daily stand-ups and sprint planning.

 ### **AMPERE COMPUTING VIETNAM**